Want to spend your retirement like royalty? Check out our guide and choose whether you should retire in Portugal or Italy!

 Bottom Line: Should I retire in Portugal or Italy?

-There you have it, a breakdown of what to expect if you’re considering to retire in Portugal or Italy to live your twilight years.
-The choice of exactly which country you pick is entirely up to you.
+There you have it, a clear breakdown of what to expect if you’re planning to retire in Portugal or Italy for your golden years.
+Ultimately, the decision of which country to choose is entirely yours.

 Moving to either of these countries is a great choice, but we’ll be waiting for you if you decide to relocate to Portugal.
 We know the process can be overwhelming, and our team of professionals here at Viv Europe will help you every step of the way to ensure you have a smooth relocation process throughout.